Preparing to launch an approved competitive search involves multiple steps, and the earlier the unit can begin, the better.

 2.7 Providing Oversight for Search Committees

-Unit leadership should also think carefully about how to monitor and support search committees through the entire hiring process.
+Unit leadership should also think carefully about how to monitor and support search committees across the entire hiring process.

 - At which points in the process will it be useful to check in with the committee chair, request relevant data, or require a written report?
-Before the job ad is posted?
-Before the committee begins to assess applications?
-When the committee creates a “long” short list for preliminary interviews?
-When the committee creates a short list of candidates for final interviews?
-Before the committee makes its recommendations to the unit?
+It may be useful, for instance, to check in 1) before the job ad is posted; 2) before the committee begins to assess applications; 3) when the committee creates a “long” short list for preliminary interviews; 4) when the committee creates a short list of candidates for final interviews; and 5) before the committee makes its recommendations to the unit.

 - Given the unit’s prior history with faculty hiring, are there any points in the process where problems are more likely to occur?
 If so, how might unit leadership effectively coach the committee or the unit as a whole toward better outcomes?